IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- where the butcher killed artists + used them to make composition (studio/living space)
 - portcullis splits party, enemies attack
 - something to experiment with, interesting terrain
+- reconstruct the tune of the ghost ward thru scattered fragments - playing it allows getting thru labyrinth shortcut, some sort of env interaction (activate 4 seals?) to deal extra dmg to butcher
 - zones of silence for recording studio - prevents verbal spellcasting
 	- from a recording studio
 	- song seals to prevent dead from rising / approaching somewhere? - stop them from making sound